MicrosoftDocs/win32/desktop-src/Debug/system-error-code-lookup-tool.md

 ---
 Description: Describes how to use the Microsoft Error Lookup Tool to find text explanations of hexadecimal error codes in Windows.
-title: How to download and use the Microsoft Error Lookup Tool ms.topic: article ms.date: 11/08/2019
+title: Download and use the Microsoft Error Lookup Tool ms.topic: article ms.date: 11/08/2019
 ---

-# How to download and use the Microsoft Error Lookup Tool
+# Download and use the Microsoft Error Lookup Tool

 Microsoft Windows and other software components report status information, including error-level information, in the form of hexadecimal values.
 These values often use DWORD (double word) format.
 This format conserves energy and computer resources because one DWORD value typically takes less space in memory than a string of Unicode text.
-However, the stored value, by itself, may not have meaning for users and technicians who are trying to understand the event as reported by event logs, text logs, and other diagnostic sources.
-This is because they would first have to convert those codes to human-readable text.
+However, the stored value itself may not have meaning for end users and technicians.
+They have to convert those codes to human-readable text to understand what event logs, text logs, and other diagnostic sources are reporting.

 You can use any of the following methods to decode Microsoft event message codes: